“Go glamping in quirky lodges and yurts (self-catering; each sleeps 2-7) in the Yorkshire Dales, complete with a café serving homespun fare”

 - Vegetarian menu

-- Check out the Druid’s Temple, a 19th-century folly hidden among the pines, or walk across the fields to Swinton Castle, set in landscaped parkland; Swinton Country Club & Spa is just 2 miles away
+- Check out the Druid’s Temple, a 19th-century folly hidden among the pines, or walk across the fields to Swinton Castle; Swinton Country Club & Spa, Swinton Park and the stunning heritage parkland are just a few miles away

 - Hike out from your door and pick up one of the many signed trails that run through the site.
 Ask in advance and the café can make up picnics to take with you